ellefeg/assembly2orf/README.md

 The following diagram describes the file hierarchy of the `assembly2orf` package:
 <pre>
 assembly2orf/
+├── addons
+│   ├── example
+│   │   ├── earth.fa
+│   │   ├── fire.fa
+│   │   ├── readme
+│   │   ├── sample_input
+│   │   └── wind.fa
+│   ├── getOrthos_1-1.sh
+│   ├── getOrthos_nonzero.sh
+│   ├── readme
+│   ├── RunBUSCO.sh
+│   └── RunSilix.sh
+├── dependencies
+│   ├── assembly2orf.sh
+│   ├── fasta_header.sh
+│   └── PairwiseExonerate.sh
 ├── README.md
-├── trigger-assembly2orf.sh
-└── dependences
+└── trigger-assembly2orf.sh
-     ├──── assembly2orf.sh
-     ├──── fasta_header.sh
-     ├──── filter_homologues.sh
-     └──── PairwiseExonerate.sh
 </pre>

-To start the analysis, the user calls `trigger-assembly2orf.sh` and provides a number of input parameters to the program. `trigger-assembly2orf.sh` is a simple script whose role is to read `sample_input` line-by-line and feed this information as input into `assembly2orf.sh` (which in turn calls other scripts).
+To start the analysis, the user calls `trigger-assembly2orf.sh` and provides a number of input parameters (`sample input`) to the program. `trigger-assembly2orf.sh` is a simple script whose role is to read `sample_input` line-by-line and feed this information as input into `assembly2orf.sh` (which in turn calls other scripts in `dependencies`).
 The roles of the files included in this package are described below:

 * `README.md` - this readme file
 * `trigger-assembly2orf.sh` - the script which the user will call to run the package